kaunel85/ong-bylaws/bylaws.md

     If further arrangements fail, the Member will be placed on financial delinquency and a Judiciary Committee will be called.
     4. The payment plan contract will be attached to the bylaws as Appendix D

-79. For members who will not be present in the city for the winter semester (either due to co­op placement or distant education or December program completion), they will have to pay the costs associated with the Founders Day Ball and Alumni Banquet but may receive their Alumni Banquet and Founder’s Day Ball costs as a refund unless they are to be present for either of those events.
+79. For members who will not be present in the city for the winter semester (either due to co-op placement or distant education or December program completion), they will have to pay the costs associated with the Founders Day but may receive their Founder’s Day costs as a refund unless they are to be present for either of those events.

 80. Any Member who has failed to inform the Treasurer that they will not be returning as an active member by July 10th will be held responsible for paying their individual insurance fee as assessed by insurer.
 This fee will be due no later than September 30th.

-81. Chapter bills or fine assessments (including Dues) shall be paid to the Treasurer by cheque, money order, or credit card payment, in care of Phi Delta Theta – Nova Scotia Alpha, by the 10th of each month billed.
+81. Chapter bills or fine assessments (including Dues) shall be paid to the Treasurer by cheque, money order, or credit card payment, in care of Phi Delta Theta – Ontario Gamma, by the 10th of each month billed.
 Additional fees may be added for processing.
     1. If the bill has not been paid by the 31st of the month, Article XVI, Section 154, 155 and 156 of the Code of Phi Delta Theta will be put into effect, and proper judicial procedure will be followed.